This pretty pear and pomegranate salad recipe is festive and delicious! Perfect for when you want to eat lighter and healthier!

 This is a no judgement space, so you can be honest.

-On to the Pretty Pear Pomegranate Salad Recipe
+On to the Pear and Pomegranate Salad Recipe

 We have pomegranate, a pear, uncooked bacon, tomatoes, cucumber and Boston lettuce.